sharife/goldenthread-v2/site/content/_index.md

   - subtitle: "**Welcome (back) Evren Odcikin!**"
     text: >-
-      We’re proud to announce acclaimed Turkish-American director, writer, and arts leader Evren
+      We’re proud to announce acclaimed Turkish-American director, writer, and arts leader **[Evren

-      Odcikin as our 2024-25 Artist in Residence.
+      Odcikin](https://goldenthread.org/posts/welcome-back-evren-odcikin-2/)** as our 2024-25 Artist in Residence.
 This is a real homecoming for Evren who has been

       involved with Golden Thread since 2005 as an affiliated artist and staff member.

-      As part of his residency, Evren will direct Adam Ashraf Elsayigh’s *ALAA: A Family Trilogy* and

-      develop his new play, *ORIENTAL: 1001 Ways to Tie Yourself in Knots*.
-Evren also joins the

-      artistic staff to help produce the culmination of the 2024 Season and launch the 2025 Season.

       “Over his two-decade career, Evren has done much for Middle Eastern artists at Golden Thread